It aggregates and averages all federal opinion polls asking primary voting intention to generate a two-party preferred result.

 TPP 20 May

-The average of the polls shows a two-party-preferred -6.98% swing against the Coalition, which equates to a -32 seat change from the 2013 election result.
+The average of the polls shows a two-party-preferred -5.73% swing against the Coalition, which equates to a -27 seat change from the 2013 election result.
 This is a change in the average TPP since the average of the polls in June which was -7.61% (and -36 seats) away from the Coalition.
-The addition of the most recent Galaxy and Morgan polls sees a slight improvement for the Coalition’s TPP due to the skew caused by the Morgan sample-size and omission of PUP, but ultimately reflects a continued and substantial collapse in the Coalition’s TPP vote since the election.
+The addition of the most recent Morgan poll and Newspoll halts the slow improvement for the Coalition’s TPP.
+Ultimately the average of the polls reflects a continued and substantial collapse in the Coalition’s TPP vote since the 2013 election.

 Share this on social media

-The most recent poll added to the Polling Average is the Galaxy and Morgan polls on 28 July.
+The most recent polls added to the Polling Average is the Morgan poll and Newspoll.

 Share on social media